 In the name of Luxembourg families and Luxembourg children we are asking for your intervention.
 We are asking that appropriate measures are taken putting a stop to these unlawful practices and violations of Luxembourg laws.
-We are asking for disciplinary actions that are to be taken protecting the well-functioning of the judicial system and the state of law assuring that such misconduct will not happen again.
+We are asking for assistance as a member of the group in addressing this problem, protecting the well-functioning of the judicial system and the state of law assuring that such misconduct will not happen again.